Open-angle glaucoma defined

 In 2010, glaucoma affected about 1.9 percent of people in the U.S. age 40 and older.
 Black Americans had the highest prevalence rate (3.4 percent) followed by Americans of other races (2.1 percent), whites (1.7 percent) and Hispanics (1.5 percent).

-2010 U.S. Prevalent Cases of Glaucoma (in thousands) by Age, and Race/Ethnicity
+2010 U.S. prevalent cases of glaucoma (in thousands) by race/ethnicity

 Among all people with glaucoma in the U.S., in 2010 the majority (66 percent) were white Americans, followed black Americans (19 percent), Hispanic Americans (8 percent), and people of other races (7 percent).